splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

       :width: 90%
       :alt: Configure a muting rule

-To create a new muting rule, follow these steps:
+To configure a new muting rule, follow these steps:

 #.
 Include a :guilabel:`Description` for the muting rule.
 The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting rules` tab, and can help others understand why alerts are being muted.
 #.
 Use :guilabel:`Select detectors` and :guilabel:`Select properties` to add one or more detectors and properties for which you want to mute notifications.
 If using groups, you can also type :strong:`sf_tags` to find a list of tags.
 When you add more than one detector or property, the muting rule interprets the detectors and properties using the AND logical operator.